Skip to content

 In this video, he shares about his experience and vision of the humanitarian sector.

 Butterfly Works is a social design studio pioneering the use of co-creation and design thinking in international development.
-The presentation is made by Yara Bou Akar who is a design researcher eager to explore the role of design for marginalised communities; and Rianne Doorneweerd, ongoing Project Navigation at Butterfly Works.
+The presentation is made by Yara Bou Akar who is a design researcher eager to explore the role of design for marginalised communities; and Rianne, ongoing Project Navigation at Butterfly Works.

 Albane Buriel, independent